MidoriYakumo/learnopengl-qt3d/doc/Camera.md

 > Tips:
 >
 > -	Hey, quaternion in QML sucks!
+I have ported one copy of my javascript geometry library in geo.js for convenience.
 > -	The Qt3D internal Camera type will be introduced in the next article.

 [camera_circle](../qml/camera_circle.qml)